Business Tip for Culture Makers #220: Leverage Your Line Items (Software, Apps, Digital Marketing Tools)

 As with every purchasing decision, I might not get every feature and function I’m hoping for, but the more the better.

 Side note: This is a sample Selection Matrix that I use.
-I regularly share it with my clients so they can implement this feminist business practice in their platforms, too.
+I regularly share it with my clients so they can implement this culture-making business practice in their platforms, too.

-Often my social justice criteria helps me find an app that I wouldn’t otherwise have discovered, that has the features I need, and so I can choose it — and in so doing, make an investment in an inclusive present and a fairer future.
+Often my culture-making criteria helps me find an app that I wouldn’t otherwise have discovered, that has the features I need, and so I can choose it — and in so doing, make an investment in an inclusive present and a fairer future.

 1) When you teach and sell online courses…